Mission Statement:

 7. Responsible marketing

-Nearly all our marketing and promotions are internet-based through
+All our marketing and promotions are internet-based through

-• Our website
+o Our website

-• Social media such as Facebook, Twitter, Pinterest, LinkedIn etc.
+o Social media such as Facebook, Twitter, Pinterest, LinkedIn etc.

-• Online camping guides
+o Online camping guides

-• Numerous links, message boards and forum
+o Numerous links, message boards and forums

-• If flyers/posters are used, we use recycled paper and recycle, reuse and reduce materials to a minimum
+• If flyers/posters are used, we use recycled paper and recycle, reuse and

 • Our marketing is highly targeted to our client group

-• Our website has an Eco information section, a Carbon offsetting scheme and displays our Environmental policy
+• Our website has an Eco information section, a Carbon offsetting scheme

 • Our website is continuously monitored and adjusted to keep up to date with target clients and new designations